 But to do so, you’ll need a safe and secure way to mount your smartphone on the handlebars.
 It’s definitely not recommended to ride with one hand holding your smartphone for safety purposes.

 On this page, I’ll share with you the various ways to securely mount your smartphone, regardless of whether it’s an iPhone or Android on your bike.
 Also, I’ll discuss what to look for in a model.

 A Quick Glance : Our Bicycle Phone Holder Recommendations

 If you’re a fan of iPhones, then you’ll love these below.
 Bear in mind that they’re for specific iPhone models due to their varying dimensions.
 So, be extra careful and double-check your iPhone model.

 True to its name, the Nite Ize Wraptor wraps around your iPhone and the handlebars to securely mount it to your bike.

-It t fits both standard and plus-sized models, making it a great option for your various iPhone models.
+It fits both standard and plus-sized models, making it a great option for your various iPhone models.
 The flexible silicone design securely grips the phone while also providing shock absorption.

-And the mount, which can be quickly installed on most handlebars and stems, rotates 360º, allowing for horizontal and vertical viewing.
+It can be quickly installed on most handlebars and stems, rotates 360º, allowing for horizontal and vertical viewing.

 - Pros : Stylish and minimalist design that fits all iPhone models.